 The Consequences of Drunkorexia

 People who engage in drunkorexia behaviors put themselves at risk for a host of negative consequences.
 When you drink on an empty stomach, your body’s blood alcohol content rises quickly.
-Therefore, the likelihood of dangerous alcohol-associated behaviors
+Therefore, the likelihood of dangerous alcohol-associated behaviors can ensue.

 These behaviors can include driving while intoxicated, violence, assault, and other uninhibited behaviors.
 For example, purging after drinking can lead to electrolyte imbalances, dehydration, and organ damage.
 And finally, purging after drinking can lead to a host of problems, including heart arrhythmias and gastrointestinal bleeding.